yasoob/youtube-dl-GUI/README.md

 License:
 ----------
-As youtube-dl this project is also released to the Public Domain
+This project is released under the MIT license.
+See the included license file.